openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/update3_0.md

 ### Red warning sign: Duplicate BG data
 The red warning sign is signaling you to get active immediately: You are receiving duplicate BG data, which does avoid the loop to do its work right.
 Therefore your loop will be disabled until it is resolved.
 You need to find out why you get duplicate BGs:
-* Dexcom bridge still enabled on your NS site?
+* Is Dexcom bridge enabled on your NS site?
 Disable the bridge by going to heroku (or any other hosting provider), edit the "enable" variable and remove the "bridge" part there.
 * Do multiple sources upload your BG to NS?
 If you use the BYODA app, enable the upload in AAPS but do not enable it in xDrip, if you use that.
-* Do you have and followers that might receive your BG but do also upload it again to your NS site?
+* Do you have any followers that might receive your BG but do also upload it again to your NS site?
 * Last resort: In AAPS, go to your NS Client settings, select the sync settings  and disable the "Accept CGM data from NS" option.

 ### Yellow warning sign
 The yellow warning signal is indicating that your BG arrived in irregular time intervals or some BGs are missing.
 Usually you do not have to take any action.
+The closed loop will continue to work!

+*Note*:
 Receiving a yellow warning, e.g. after a sensor change is quite usual and nothing to worry.